syncfusion-content/blazor-docs/blazor/chart/legend.md

 ## Series selection based on legend

-By default, when click on the legend item, the appropriate series visibility is collapsed.
+By default, when you click on the legend item, the appropriate series visibility will be collapsed.
 On the other hand, [ToggleVisibility](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartLegendSettings.html#Syncfusion_Blazor_Charts_ChartLegendSettings_ToggleVisibility) property is used to disable such functionality.

 ```cshtml